 Disparities and unmet needs in HR-positive breast cancer

-Gina Wang, Director and Senior Principal Scientist working in HR-positive breast cancer
+Gina Wang, Senior Director and Distinguished Scientist

 Nicole Richie, Global Head of Health Equity and Population Science